Forest tourism in the Rubicon

 - upgrade Barnewall Plains Rd to 2WD standard to improve access to Mt Torbreck.

-This leaflet/webpage will include photographs and maps showing the potential of our proposed initiatives for encouraging visitors to the Rubicon and developing the local tourist industry.
+Future editions of this leaflet/webpage will include photographs and maps showing the potential of our proposed initiatives for encouraging visitors to the Rubicon and developing the local tourist industry.